2023 Turkey–Syria earthquakes: Handling of aid in Syria

-Idlib region, under the control of Syrian Salvation Government (SSG), was one of the hardest-hit territories.
-Assad regime's policy of besieging North-West Syria; which blockades the supply of food, medicines and other humanitarian supplies, has further deteriorated the crisis in Idlib.
-Abu Muhammad Al-Julani, commander of the SSG-aligned Tahrir al-Sham rebel militia, criticized aid agencies of neglecting the situation in Idlib and called on the international community to be more proactive in reconstruction and relief efforts, adding that the "United Nations needs to understand that it's required to help in a crisis".
+Idlib Governorate, under the control of the Syrian Salvation Government (SSG), was one of the hardest-hit territories.
+The Assad regime's policy of besieging northwestern Syria, blockading the supply of food, medicines and other humanitarian supplies, has further deteriorated the crisis in Idlib.
+Ahmed al-Sharaa, commander of the SSG-aligned Tahrir al-Sham rebel militia, criticized aid agencies of neglecting the situation in Idlib and called on the international community to be more proactive in reconstruction and relief efforts, adding that the "United Nations needs to understand that it's required to help in a crisis".
 Upon traveling to the Bab al-Hawa Border Crossing bordering the rebel-held territories, UNOCHA Under-Secretary Martin Griffith stated on 12 February that "We have so far failed the people in north-west Syria".
 As of 13 February, Ankara and the Turkish-backed Free Syrian Army were accused of blocking aid convoys sent by the Autonomous Administration of North and East Syria from entering the north-west region.

-The United Nations criticized Russia's attempts to block delivery of aid through checkpoints to rebel-held territories.
-Secretary General António Guterres urged the Security Council to immediately permit aid flows into Northwestern Syria.
-United States appealed for the immediate opening of all closed checkpoints to send in relief efforts to all parts of Syria; calling for an emergency UN Security Council meeting to increase humanitarian assistance through Bab al-Hawa and open up more border crossings for the entry of UN aid.
+The United Nations (UN) criticized Russia's attempts to block delivery of aid through checkpoints to rebel-held territories.
+Secretary-General António Guterres urged the Security Council to immediately permit aid flows into Northwestern Syria.
+The United States appealed for the immediate opening of all closed checkpoints to send in relief efforts to all parts of Syria; calling for an emergency Security Council meeting to increase humanitarian assistance through Bab al-Hawa and open up more border crossings for the entry of UN aid.
 Stéphane Dujarric, a United Nations spokesperson, said on 14 February, "some aid is getting into the north-west, pointing to 58 trucks that arrived with aid through the Bab Al-Hawa crossing."
 However, the organization does not possess heavy equipment or search and rescue teams.
 He stressed that the "international community as a whole needs to step up to get that aid where it is needed."

+Raed al-Saleh, chief of the White Helmets, a volunteer civil defense organization, strongly rebuked the UN for its negligence and delay in responding to the rescue efforts:

+"Let me be clear: The White Helmets received no support from the United Nations during the most critical moments of the rescue operations..
+The UN's failure to respond quickly to this catastrophe is shameful.
+When I asked the UN why help had failed to arrive in time, the answer I received was bureaucracy.
+In the face of one of the deadliest catastrophes to strike the world in years, it seems the UN's hands were tied by red tape."